-Last week, I got a chance to watch the first episode of HBO’s Silicon Valley (on HBO Go, of course).
+Last week, I got a chance to watch the first episode of HBO’s (on HBO Go, of course).
 More than anything, I was curious to see how the show would portray the work environment that has filled up much of my world for the last decade and a half.
 And just like my pal and fellow blogger Sarah Kling, I wasn’t sure I’d like what I saw.

 My first reaction was based on the extremes – and how people outside of the tech industry would perceive them.
 The tech haters have had a pretty loud voice in the Bay Area lately, and I personally don’t want to see the tension get worse because of caricatures in a television show.